 The Fenwick Forest Walk is a 1-mile nature trail.
 The wetland trail allows you to observe wetlands created by beavers; follow the trail through wetlands and open forests to see a variety of wildlife and vegetation that live in this environment.

 The trails are wheelchair accessible.
 The site has a large picnic shelter, grills, toilets, and a fishing pond.

-A half-hour hike with great views.
+Hanging Rock Raptor Observatory is a half-hour hike with great views (and birdwatching) located in Monroe County, West Virginia.
 The hike takes you to the observatory.
 Since 1952, Hanging Rock has been a monitoring point for hawk, eagle, falcon, and osprey migration along the birds’ eastern route.

 Hanging Rock Tower is a simple forest service fire tower on top of a mountain.
-There is no electricity, running water, or bathroom facilities other than an outdoor privy.
+There is no electricity, running water, or bathroom facilities other than an outdoor toilet.
 You need to take drinking water.
-Other items you may want to take are binoculars, food, sunglasses, an extra layer of clothing, sunscreen, hat, bird books, and comfortable hiking shoes.
+Other items you may want to consider are binoculars, food, sunglasses, an extra layer of clothing, sunscreen, hat, bird books, and comfortable hiking shoes.

 The hike up the mountain takes 20 to 40 minutes.